 I am interested mostly in graph theory and design theory.
 In particular, I have been recently mostly working in graph decompositions and factorizations, graph designs, and magic type labelings.
 You can see my list of publications and preprints, if you want.
 I have also used graph factorizations and magic type labelings in some interesting applications, namely tournament scheduling.
-I have scheduled with my friend Mariusz Meszka the Czech Gambrinus Soccer League, the Czech National Hockey League, the Czech National Basketball League, and also some competitions of the NSIC, where UMD Bulldogs compete.
+I have scheduled with my friend Mariusz Meszka the Czech National Soccer League, the Czech National Hockey League, the Czech National Basketball League, and also some competitions of the NSIC, where UMD Bulldogs compete.
 I prepared schedules for NCC football (where the Bulldogs played then), and some schedules for the MIAA.

-There were some more articles, but the links are no permanent… You may try to locate them, I believe they are still buried somewhere.
+There were some more articles, but the links are not permanent… You may try to locate them, I believe they are still buried somewhere.
 There was an article in Burlington Free Press which I liked very much, because we were called the Brainy Professors there!!
 And one more article in a Czech newspaper “Sport,” which I liked even more, because they said that I am most likely a genius!

 My private life and other interests

-I have a wife, Anna, and two sons, Peter (26) and Fabian (24).
-Although it looks like my family will not move permanently to Duluth, they come often to visit me.
-We all prefer to live in both worlds, Old and New, rather than choosing just one of them.
-So my wife and boys are joining me here from time to time and I am commuting, spending summer and winter breaks with them in Europe.
-The previous summer we spent a week with my wife on Loon Lake off Gunflint Trail canoeing, kayaking and bicycling and another nice bicycling trip at Keweenaw region in the Upper Peninsula.
-This past Christmas break we all spent a few days together in Duluth before going to a cabin at Gunflint Lodge for some fabulous cross-country skiing and dog-sledding.
+I have a wife, Anna, and two sons, Peter (31) and Fabian (29).
+Although my wife has not moved permanently to Duluth, she comes often to visit me.
+We both prefer to live in both worlds, Old and New, rather than choosing just one of them.
+So my wife joins me here from time to time and I am commuting, spending summer and winter breaks with her in Europe.
+Some summers or winters we are both here; several times we spent a summer week on Poplar Lake off Gunflint Trail canoeing, kayaking and bicycling and another time nice bicycling trip at Keweenaw region in the Upper Peninsula.
+Twice during Christmas break we all spent a few days together in Duluth before going to a cabin at Gunflint Lodge for some fabulous cross-country skiing and dog-sledding.

-I like cross-country skiing (more on the back-country side rather circling the groomed trails in parks, but due to constraints, I settle for that in Duluth), bicycling, and hiking, preferably with my family, and also hay-wiring (a.k.a. duct-taping).
+I like cross-country skiing (more on the back-country side rather circling the groomed trails in parks, but due to constraints, I settle for that in Duluth), bicycling, and hiking, preferably with my wife, and also hay-wiring (a.k.a. duct-taping).